LetsWrappIt/VsCommandBuddy/docs/builtincommands.md

-# VsCommandBuddy built-in commands
+# Built-in commands
-VsCommandBuddy comes with a couple of built-in commands to further enahnce user convencience.
+VsCommandBuddy comes with a couple of built-in commands to further enhance user convencience.
 You'll find these in the Tools menu.

 #### Built-in command: Help
 The help command will give you some background info and point towards the generate command and furthermore to this